Decorative service page background

 Hand arthritis can turn simple tasks like opening a jar or buttoning a shirt into a painful challenge.
 That’s where ergonomic and assistive devices can be a game-changer.
 These are everyday hand tools redesigned to require less grip strength and put less stress on your joints.
 You can find everything from wide-handled kitchen utensils and electric can openers to zipper pulls and button hooks.
 By using tools that do most of the work for you, you can conserve your energy and protect your hands from unnecessary strain.
 These small adjustments can make a huge difference in your independence and overall comfort.

-What Ingredients Should You Look for in Arthritis Creams?
+Decoding the Label: What to Look for in an Arthritis Cream

 When you’re dealing with stiff, aching hands, finding the right topical cream can be a game-changer.
 These creams, gels, and patches are applied directly to your skin, delivering relief right where you need it most.
 Unlike pills that affect your whole body, topicals work on a specific area, often with fewer side effects.
 But with so many options on the shelf, how do you choose?
 It all comes down to the active ingredients.
 Understanding what’s inside the tube helps you pick a product that targets your specific symptoms, whether it’s sharp pain, constant aching, or swelling.